-Bonnie majored in piano at Indiana University at South Bend and was involved in the music program at Unity Church of Peace in South Bend, Indiana for 12 years.
-A member of USC since 1989, she has served as music director for the past 17 years.
-Her lifelong love of choir stretches back to her high school choir and representation of Lucas County in the All-Ohio State Fair Youth Choir, with which she had the opportunity to tour Europe after graduation.
-She sang in the Indiana University choir and the Lorain County Community College Civic Chorale; now her passion is the USC choir.
-She feels greatly honored to be a part of music creation at USC.
-To share the stage with so many talented musicians, she says, has been her privilege and her joy.
+Bonnie has been involved with Unity churches since 1971 when her family started attending Unity of Toledo.
+She went through the Uniteens and Y.O.U. programs there, and then majored in piano at Indiana University at South Bend.
+She was involved in the music program at Unity Church of Peace in South Bend for 12 years.
+A member of USC since 1989, she has served as music director since 1999.
+Her lifelong love of choir stretches back to her high school choir and representation of Lucas County in the All-Ohio State Fair Youth Choir, touring Europe with them upon graduation.
+She sang in the Indiana University choir and currently sings in the Lorain County Community College Civic Chorale, and loves directing the “Choir on fire” at USC.
+Sharing the stage with so many talented musicians and serving the USC community is her privilege and joy.

 Jerry Cergol, Keyboardist

-Jerry earned a bachelor’s degree in pipe organ from Baldwin Wallace College and worked as a professional musician for 11 years in the late 1960s and early ’70s in clubs and restaurants in Cleveland and throughout Northeast Ohio.
-During that time, he also did freelance recording and provided all the music for the Showboat Theatre in Cleveland.
-As of June 2021, Jerry has been providing music for services, events, weddings, and special programs at USC for a remarkable 60 years!
-Throughout his long tenure, he has also served as treasurer on the Board of Trustees and was involved during the initial planning of the current location in Westlake.
-Jerry loves making music with the other talented performers at USC.
-His main joy, he says, is simply to offer musical support wherever he is needed.
+Jerry has been providing music for services, events, weddings, and special programs at USC for 60 years.
+We joined together as a church family to celebrate Jerry’s 60 years of service to Unity Spiritual Center on Saturday, June 26, 2021.
+Throughout his long tenure, he has also served as treasurer on the board of trustees and was involved during the initial planning of the current location in Westlake.
+Jerry loves making music with the other talented performers at USC and accompanying the USC Choir.
+His main joy is simply to offer musical support wherever he is needed.